NicolasValladaresM/coding-test-nicolas-v/README.md

 ## 💿 Install

-Use the corresponding command to install the dependencies:
+To install the project dependencies, use the command corresponding to the package manager:

 | Package Manager                                                | Command        |
 |---------------------------------------------------------------|----------------|